A lot or a little?

 What parents need to know

-Parents need to know that brute force is name of the game for the Power Rangers, who use martial arts skills to kick and punch their way out of skirmishes with their enemies.
+Parents need to know that brute force is name of the game in Power Rangers Dino Thunder, with Rangers who use martial arts skills to kick and punch their way out of skirmishes with their enemies.
 Though the show is clearly rooted in fantasy and there’s never any bloodshed, the sheer volume of the violence is sure to make an impression on kids.
 The Power Rangers franchise -- which is marketed at the 5+ set but is better suited for kids a little older -- inevitably acts as its own advertiser for an extensive line of merchandise.
 This mindless show has little to offer in the way of constructive content, and concepts like compromise and peaceful conflict resolution are nonexistent.

 What's the story?